 - Any meat dish or mixture or filling containing flour, bread crumbs, cracker crumbs, cereal, or other forms of wheat (includes most sausages, hot dogs and cold cuts).

 - Sauces, soups, and gravies thickened with flour

 - Salad dressing thickened with flour or other forms of wheat

 - Pancakes, waffles, and fritters

-- Imitation meat and seafood (imitation crabmeat) products that contain wheat
+- Imitation meat and seafood (imitation crabmeat) products that contain wheat flour

 - Hot dogs (some brands contain wheat as an ingredient)